davidfrantz/force/docs/source/howto/tsi.rst

 It smoothes the time series, and thus effectively reduces noise.
 Equidistance is established, which might be needed for following processing steps.

-Time Series interpolation is a basic option within the [Time Series Analysis (TSA)](https://force-eo.readthedocs.io/en/latest/components/higher-level/tsa/index.html) submodule of the [FORCE Higher Level Processing system (HLPS)](https://force-eo.readthedocs.io/en/latest/components/higher-level/index.html), and may be performed before using more advanced time series analysis methods:
+Time Series interpolation is a basic option within the :ref:`tsa` submodule of the FORCE :ref:`hlps` Processing system (HLPS), and may be performed before using more advanced time series analysis methods:

 .. figure:: img/force-tsa-workflow.jpg